mT5: A massively multilingual pre-trained text-to-text transformer: Introduction

 In this paper, we continue this tradition by releasing mT5, a multilingual variant of T5.
 Our goal with mT5 is to produce a massively multilingual model that deviates as little as possible from the recipe used to create T5.
 As such, mT5 inherits all of the benefits of T5 (described in \cref{sec:t5}), such as its general-purpose text-to-text format, its design based on insights from a large-scale empirical study, and its scale.
 To train mT5, we introduce a multilingual variant of the C4 dataset called mC4. mC4 comprises natural text in $101$ languages drawn from the public Common Crawl web scrape.
-To validate the performance of mT5, we include results on several benchmark datasets, showing state-of-the-art performance in many cases.
-We release our pre-trained models and code so that the community can leverage our work.
+To validate the performance of mT5, we include results on several benchmark datasets, showing state-of-the-art results in many cases.
+Finally, we characterize a problematic behavior of pre-trained generative multilingual language models in the zero-shot setting, where they erroneously translate part of their prediction into the wrong language.
+To address this ``accidental translation'', we describe a simple procedure that involves mixing in unlabeled pre-training data during fine-tuning and demonstrate that it dramatically alleviates this issue.
+We release our pre-trained models and code so that the community can leverage our work.\footnotemark[1]